 The late Capricornian rocker Ian Kilmister or ‘Lemmy’ had moon in Virgo, and lived much of his life totally self-sufficient.
 Of his mother, he says she ‘did not have an easy life, trying to support our family alone.
-Her first job was as a nurse … After resigning, she worked as a librarian for a while … I did not really understand how stressed she was … Later, after getting married to my stepfather, she went back to work as a waitress this time.’
-This seems to fit the theme of Virgo – the workhorse who continues working despite their own frailties.
+Her first job was as a nurse … After resigning, she worked as a librarian for a while … I did not really understand how stressed she was … Later, after getting married to my stepfather, she went back to work – as a waitress, this time.’
+This perfectly fits the theme of Virgo – the workhorse who keeps going despite their own frailties.
 (Plus she had two ‘Virgoan careers’ – nurse and librarian!)

 Though you are the most logical of the moon signs, perhaps you are the least well equipped to cope in an emotional or relationship crisis.
 All of that nervous energy goes to waste when you don’t have the necessary control.
-A practical crisis or problem, something that needs organising, or the details sussing out, then this is genuine moon in Virgo territory.
-Now you can roll up your sleeves and get busy.
-Virgo moons have what I call the DIY ethic, and I’m not simply on about repairs and improvements around the home (which they also specialise in, naturally!).
-I mean that, if a goal or ambition is to be accomplished and one possesses the necessary skills (or only the basic skills), then one might as well do it oneself.
-If there is one thing they really need it is to be busy!
+Virgo moons also have what I call the D.I.Y. ethic – whatever the goal or ambition, if you possesses the necessary (or only the basic) skills, then you feel you might as well do it yourself.
+Properly.

 MOON IN LIBRA

+However, you may well end up giving more than you take, especially if it’s to keep a relationship alive.
+For Libra moon’s Achilles Heel is as stated: they can’t bear to be alone for very long.
 Henry Kissinger is often cited as an example of moon in Libra when astrologers are discussing this position.
-Whilst much of what we see in Kissinger is a result of his Gemini (12th house) sun, there is no denying his persuasive skills at the negotiating table, his tact and discretion.
+Whilst much of what we see in Kissinger is a result of his Gemini sun, there is no denying his persuasive skills at the negotiating table, his tact and discretion.
 Like a good Libra moon, he knows when to keep his mouth shut.

-This avoidance of the difficult, dark or unpleasant can be carried too far, however.
-There is also an inner wall that prevents moon in Libra admitting any culpability for others’ pain – to do so would mean having to deal with negative emotions (like a relationship break-up).
-Take Abba’s Bjorn Ulvaeus (moon in Libra) and the writing of ‘Winner Takes It All’ – its heartbreaking lyrics are about the death of a marriage, his marriage and the ‘loser’ in the song is clearly his ex-wife, Agnetha.
+This avoidance of the dark and unpleasant can be carried too far, however.
+It’s as if there is an inner wall that prevents moon in Libra admitting any culpability for others’ pain – to do so would mean having to deal with negative emotions (like when a relationship breaks up).
+Take Abba’s Bjorn Ulvaeus (moon in Libra) and the writing of ‘Winner Takes It All’ – its heartbreaking lyrics are about the death of a marriage, his marriage, and the ‘loser’ in the song is clearly his ex-wife, Agnetha.
 So who does he get to sing it?
 Right, Agnetha!
-(That the words referred to their painful break up was barely acknowledged when Ulvaeus was later interviewed.)
+(That the words actually referred to their painful break up was only half acknowledged when Ulvaeus was interviewed.)
 Anyhow, one must wonder at the sensitivity of someone putting an ex-lover through the emotional wringer in order to have a hit single!

 MOON IN SCORPIO

-Actually, moon in Scorpio is usually making up for some kind of deficiency in childhood, when maternal affection and reassurance could have been in short supply.
-Frequently, the personal mother had ‘issues’ with being a mother or was absent, and you never quite got over this, never quite learned to trust and to leave your emotional welfare, when appropriate, in the hands of someone else.
-Like a wife or husband.
-Opening up, for you, is a little … difficult, let’s say.
+Your emotional anchor is the promise of loving support in a stable relationship.
+Having this ‘rock’ in your life is something you can’t live without.
+This is true of most people, but moon in Scorpio is often making up for some kind of deficiency in childhood, when maternal affection and reassurance were in short supply.
+Frequently, the personal mother had ‘issues’ with being a mother or was absent, and you never quite got over this, never quite learned to trust and to leave your emotional welfare in the hands of someone else.
+Even close partners.

 The actor-comedian-writer Ricky Gervais (a sun Cancerian) has this moon and one always gets the impression from his live appearances that he’s always trying to parade his dark, cynical – even cruel – side before the public.
 In his stand-up comedy, he’s made almost a career of daring the audence to laugh at his borderline-offensive, borderline-tasteless, borderline-outrageous jokes (especially ones aimed at the disabled).
-Cynicism and ‘hardness’ is a way of saying to the world: ‘Look, I’m just being realistic about things.’
-(Yet we do see the Cancerian soft-centre in his other work – recall the happily-ever-after ending of The Office.)
+Cynicism is a way of saying to the world: ‘Look, I’m just being realistic about things.’
+(Yet we do see the Cancerian soft-centre in his other work – recall the happily-ever-after ending of The Office)

 MOON IN SAGITTARIUS

 The relentlessly optimistic politician Nigel Farage (a sun Aries) is also a good example of this moon sign.
 His German wife has noted that ‘he doesn’t get much sleep or rest, he lives on adrenalin a lot, he doesn’t eat regular meals – and he smokes and he drinks too much.’
-This is the indulgent, even reckless side of moon Sagittarius – the moon is about how we nurture ourselves too, how we find a quiet ‘inner’ place of retreat, how we eat or comfort ourselves.
-Moon in Sagittarius cannot be bothered with this: much of everyday life is too slow and boring.
+This is the indulgent, even reckless side of moon Sagittarius – moon signs are about how we nurture ourselves too, how we find a quiet ‘inner’ place of retreat, how we eat or comfort ourselves.
+Moon in Sagittarius cannot be bothered with this, as much of everyday life is too slow and boring.
 As a financial trader he once lost a seven-figure sum in a single morning, commenting “I love a gamble.
 I am at my best when my back is against the wall and the odds are stacked against me.”
-(In fact, he’s cheated death at least three times, even been diagnosed with testicular cancer, thinking he would die!)

 MOON IN CAPRICORN

-The flamboyant, gay front-man of Queen, Farrokh Bulsara, had moon in Capricorn.
-Born into the strict Parsee faith in Zanzibar, much of his childhood was spent away from his parents in a boarding school in India, ‘for his own good’ (a phrase moon in Capricorn has heard many times.)
+The flamboyant, gay frontman of Queen, Freddie Mercury, had moon in Capricorn.
+Born into the strict Parsee faith in Zanzibar, much of his childhood was spent away from his parents in a boarding school in India, ‘for his own good’ (a phrase moon in Capricorns have heard many times.)
 A timid, shy boy, painfully conscious of his ‘buck’ teeth, he later spoke of ‘loneliness’ and ‘rejection’ at the school.
-But like a typical, self- reliant little Capricorn moon he made the best of it, for ‘you had to do what you were told …One thing boarding school taught me was to fend for myself.’
+But like a typical, self- reliant little Capricorn moon he got down to work and made the best of it, for ‘you had to do what you were told …One thing boarding school taught me was to fend for myself.’
 The later Freddie Mercury became quite defensive about his family roots, as if it were an embarrassment not in keeping with a Rock god.
 He’d snap at reporters: ‘Don’t ask me about it!’

 MOON IN AQUARIUS

 Your abiding image of Mother was that of a free, even rebellious, spirit, not exactly ‘mother material’ when it comes to nurture, nappies and feeding times.
 This is heaven for Cancerians, but not an ‘Aquarian mother’.
 She probably didn’t want to be tied down with the domestic responsibilities this would entail.
-In later years, you may have felt she was more like a Big Sister than a mother.
+In later years, you may have felt she was more like a Big Sister than a mother (a bit like Moon in Gemini).
 This is more or less what happened with John Lennon, who had moon in Aquarius.
-His mother Julia, that rebellious, wilful and carefree spirit, was the wild card in the Lennon family.
+His mother Julia was a rebellious, wilful and carefree spirit – the wild card in the Lennon family.
 John adored her precisely because, as a mother, she was unconventional, funny, and never bothered disciplining him.

 MOON IN PISCES

-They are good at self pity, though.
-It has something to do with early upbringing, where you experienced mother as a suffering, overprotected, little thing.
-This is a weakness you seem to have inherited – this ‘woe is me’ attitude, as your misfortunes were the fault of God.
-But self pity is an indulgence too, and so is self-imposed guilt (which you also inherited from mother).
-You are essentially an addictive personality.
+Moon in Pisces is good at self pity, though.
+It has something to do with early upbringing, where you experienced Mother as a suffering, overprotected, little thing.
+This is a weakness you seem to have inherited – this ‘woe is me’ attitude, as if your misfortunes were the fault of God.
+But self pity is just a luxury you’ve granted yourself!
+You’re essentially an addictive personality and go to extremes of self-indulgence.
+Same with self-imposed guilt (which you also inherited from mother).